How does different testing tools improve application lifecycle

-Application security has become an integral part of today’s software development, as it confines application vulnerabilities at different levels of the application lifecycle.
-Here is a comparative analysis of SAST vs DAST vs IAST vs RASP testing tools that help you choose the right fit for checking the quality of your software.
-To satisfy such security requirements, developers and security teams use SAST, DAST, IAST, and RASP.
+Application security has become an integral part of today’s software development, as it addresses application vulnerabilities at various stages of the application lifecycle.
+Here is a comparative analysis of SAST vs. DAST vs. IAST vs. RASP testing tools that help you choose the right fit for checking the quality of your software.

-This blog delves into the four prominent security approaches.
-There are four major categories, which include static application security testing (SAST), dynamic application security testing (DAST), interactive application security testing (IAST), and runtime application self-protection (RASP).
+By doing this you figure out the perfect mix for total application security.
+The primary four principal security techniques: static application security testing (SAST), dynamic application security testing (DAST), interactive application security testing (IAST), and runtime application self-protection (RASP).

-Below is a general comparison of SAST vs. DAST vs. IAST vs. RASP to assist you with the application security approach.
+Let’s look at a general comparison of SAST vs. DAST vs. IAST vs. RASP to assist you with the application of the security approach.

 What is SAST?